How To Clean And Lubricate Hedge Trimmer Blades

 - Lightweight machine oil (we recommend 3-in-One Multi-Purpose Oil)

 Many people recommend either WD40 or a specialist hedge trimmer oil for lubricating their blades.
-WD40 fine, but we don’t recommend it as it is not actually a lubricant.
-In fact it is simple a water repellent whose principle use is as a rust solvent.
-If you only have WD40 to hand then by all means use it, but be aware, it is not really lubricating.
-Hedge trimmer blade oil is ideal, but actually unnecessary as lightweight machine oil will do the job just as well and is a lot cheaper.
+WD40 fine it does the job, but we don’t recommend it as it is not actually a lubricant.
+In fact it is simple a water repellent whose principle use is as a rust solvent is one of the best types of solutions.
+If you only have a WD40 gun to hand then by all means use it, but be aware, it is not really lubricating.
+Hedge trimmer blade oil is ideal, but actually unnecessary as lightweight machine oil will do the job just as well and is a lower sale cost.

 How to Oil Trimmer Blades